kathywu1201/Crochet_Pattern_Generator/README.md

 	**Output:** pdfs stored in the specified GCS location.

-2. One container read in instruction pdfs and storing the segmented images, image feature vecturs, and raw text to Goodle Cloud Storage.
+2. One container read in instruction pdfs and storing the segmented images and raw text to Goodle Cloud Storage.

    **Input:** PDFs downloaded from GCS.

-   **Output:** Cropped images (first image in first page of every PDF, saved as png), image feature vectors (npy), and raw text (txt), uploaded into GCS.
+   **Output:** Cropped images (first image in first page of every PDF, saved as png) and raw text (txt), uploaded into GCS.

+3. One container read in raw images data and output image vectors.

+   **Input:** Images downloaded from GCS.

+   **Output:** Image vectors (saved as npy) and uploaded into GCS.

-3. One container read in raw image data and output description of the image.
+4. One container read in raw image data and output description of the image.

    **Input:** Images and raw text downloaded from GCS.

    **Output:** Descriptions of images (txt and json) and upload into GCS.

-4. One container prepares data for the RAG model, including tasks such as chunking, embedding, and loading to the vector database.
+5. One container prepares data for the RAG model, including tasks such as chunking, embedding, and loading to the vector database.

 	**Input:** Download image (png) and text (json and txt) data from GCS and load the data to the RAG model.
 Additional, it will also download the generated prompt as the user input prompt.

 	**Output:** Output a combination of generated user prompt and chunked text (as json file) searched from the vector database.

-5. One container to fine tune large language model (Gemini).
+6. One container to fine tune large language model (Gemini).

    **Input:** The generated prompt from last llm and original textual instruction.